- How to Apply

 Admission and Unit Information - Bachelor of Business

-Major MT2020 Accounting – The School of Business will seek to have the Bachelor of Business (Accounting) accredited with CPA Australia, Chartered Accounting Australia and New Zealand (CA) and the Institute of Public Accountants (IPA).
-Major MT2021 Applied Finance satisfies the educational requirements for membership of the Financial Services Institute of Australasia (Finsia).
-Major MT2024 Human Resource Management – The School of Business will seek to have the Bachelor of Business (Human Resource Management) accredited with the Australian Human Resources Institute (AHRI).
-Major MT2025 International Business satisfies the educational requirements for membership of the Australian Institute of Export.
-Major MT2027 Marketing satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute (AMI) and the Australian Market and Social Research Society (AMSRS).
-Major MT2028 Property – The School of Business will seek to have the Bachelor of Business (Property) accredited by the Australian Property Institute (API) and, depending on electives chosen, students may be eligible for API Certified Practising Valuer (CPV) eligibility and registration as a valuer with the NSW Fair Trading.
-Students, depending on chosen electives, are also eligible for Australian Property Institute (API) certifications of Certified Property Practitioner, Certified Property Manager, Certified Funds Manager, Certified Asset Manager and Certified Development Practitioner.
+Note: Accreditation is currently being sought for the online offerings of the MT2030 Accounting and MT2027 Human Resource Management majors.
+Where the full recommended unit sequence of the major is satisfactorily completed: Major MT2030 Accounting is accredited with CPA Australia, Chartered Accountants Australia and New Zealand (CAANZ) and the Institute of Public Accountants (IPA) Major MT2021 Applied Finance satisfies the educational requirements for membership of the Financial Services Institute of Australasia (Finsia).
+Major MT2024 Human Resource Management Is accredited with the Australian Human Resources Institute (AHRI).
+Major MT2027 Marketing satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute (AMI).
+Major MT2034 Property is accredited by the Australian Property Institute (API) and, depending on electives chosen, students may be eligible for API Certified Practising Valuer (CPV) certification.
+Students, depending on chosen electives, are also eligible for API certifications of Certified Property Practitioner, Certified Property Manager, Certified Asset Manager and Certified Development Practitioner.

 Eligibility for admission to the Bachelor of Business is based on the following minimum requirements: